With a background in mechanical engineering, I admire excellence in design. Robust products get my attention and inspire me to write!

-How Did Jeopardy Inspire Me To Write This Review?
+How Did Jeopardy Inspire Me to Write This Review?

 I wrote this comparison because a single location did not exist where the differences between these two relatively new blenders were well explained.

-Recently my wife decided to make some milkshakes while I tried to watch a guy named Robert hold on to his Jeopardy title for another night.
+Recently, my wife decided to make some milkshakes while I tried to watch a guy named Robert hold on to his Jeopardy title for another night.
 By the time the milkshakes were done, I couldn't tell you if Robert was successful because the noise from the blender was so loud for so long.
 Our seemingly economical Farberware blender just couldn't chew through the ingredients without having to start and stop and manually mix repeatedly.

 I viewed this as a personal challenge to finally upgrade our home blender.
-As Tim Allen from the television series "Home Improvement" would say - "More Power!" followed by a few guttural grunts.
+As Tim Allen from the television series Home Improvement would say, "More power!" followed by a few guttural grunts.

+For a company as well respected as Vitamix, the difference had to be more than just a zero at the end of the model number for marketing purposes.
 If you have also looked at these two blenders and want to get a summary of the differences in one place, you will benefit from the information that is gathered below.

-A lot of people are asking what is the difference between the Vitamix 7500 and the 750?
+A lot of people are asking, "What is the difference between the Vitamix 7500 and the 750?"
 If you are like me, you couldn't see an obvious difference except the model number.

-After researching this closer, the biggest difference that I have found is that, in addition to the 10 variable speeds and the pulse and constant settings that are found on the 7500, the 750 has 5 pre-programmed settings that includes cleaning and various levels of blending consistency.
+After researching this closer, the biggest difference that I have found is that, in addition to the 10 variable speeds and the pulse and constant settings that are found on the 7500, the 750 has 5 pre-programmed settings that include cleaning and various levels of blending consistency.

 These settings are being noticed by customers, even those that were initially skeptical of their value.

 "I really researched to see which vitamix i was going to go with and I am so happy that i chose the 750.
 Wasn't sure how much i would use the presets and now i realize having the option is just a no-brainer" —From Customer Reviews on Amazon.com

 These preset features allow you to set them and walk away to get other, more important things done.

 Less Monitoring: This model of Vitamix blender now senses when the puree is complete and then stops by itself.
-Add the demands of kids (notice that demands is plural, right?) while all of this is happening and it is even more important that the chef does not have to stand over the blender to hit 'Stop' for every step along the way.
-As you can tell, I am not exactly a gourmet chef who can really take advantage of every function, but there is still a lot of value to these pre-set buttons.
+Add the demands of kids (notice that demands is plural, right?) while all of this is happening, and it is even more important that the chef does not have to stand over the blender to hit 'Stop' for every step along the way.
+As you can tell, I am not exactly a gourmet chef who can really take advantage of every function, but there is still a lot of value to these preset buttons.

-The other differences are not immediately obvious just by looking at the two blenders side by side, especially on line.
+The other differences are not immediately obvious just by looking at the two blenders side by side, especially online.

-The 7500 comes in black, white, and red and has a clean, basic control panel.
+7500: The 7500 comes in black, white, and red and has a clean, basic control panel.

 Also the recipe book and tutorial DVD that come with your purchase are different for each model.
 I am interested to see what info is actually provided on the DVD.
 If you have an idea, feel free to add that detail to the Comments below.